 These are just some of the things that make Festival of Lights so special!

-You can also enjoy live performances from the Madcap Black-Light Puppet Show and strolling entertainers, ride the carousel, visit with Santa and Mrs. Claus, and meet ambassador animals at Manatee Springs, Discovery Forest, and Club House
+You can also enjoy live performances from the Madcap Black-Light Puppet Show and strolling entertainers, ride the carousel, and even experience a special visit with Santa and Mrs. Claus.
+Sharing photos of your visit to social media?
+Use the hashtag #cincyzoopic for a chance to be featured in future marketing material for the zoo.

 * Please note that adult guests in full character costumes, such as Santa suits, Grinch costumes, etc may not be admitted into the Zoo